-However, in late 1998, following dissatisfaction over a number of matters, Harris began negotiations for the transfer of his business to another firm of accountants, Harris Krafton.
+However, in late 1998 Harris began negotiations for the transfer of his business to another firm, Harris Krafton.

-However, finding that Pridie Brewster was entitled to damages, Deputy High Court Judge David Vaughan QC said today that he had no doubt that the March 1986 letter constituted a legally binding agreement to merge the two practices.
+However, finding that Pridie Brewster was entitled to damages, to be decided at a future date, Deputy High Court Judge David Vaughan QC said today that he had no doubt that the March 1986 letter constituted a legally binding agreement.